hotspotty/documentation/docs/getting-started/understand-your-area-and-account-verification.md

     <li><span class="orange-text bold-text">Orange</span> - the hotspot is <span class="bold-text">online</span> and has a <span class="bold-text">poor transmit scale</span></li>
     <li><span class="purple-text bold-text">Purple</span> - the hotspot is <span class="bold-text">offline</span> or has recently been <span class="bold-text">offline</span> and/or is currently <span class="bold-text">syncing</span></li>
 </ul>
+<li><span class="red-text bold-text">Red</span> - the hotspot is <span class="bold-text">online</span> and has a <span class="bold-text">terrible transmit scale</span></li>

-If you want a detailed understanding of the hotspots' reward scale and how you can improve your reward potential see [Optimize your earnings and reward scaling](../expand-the-network/optimize-your-earnings-and-reward-scaling)
+If you want a detailed understanding of the hotspots' reward scaling and how you can improve your reward potential see [Optimize your earnings and reward scaling](../expand-the-network/optimize-your-earnings-and-reward-scaling)

 Click on an individual Hotspot and you'll see its analytics including hotspot status, rewards, reward scaling, hotspots witnessed and other information.